lostcarpark/conclar/README.md

 * `PEOPLE.THUMBNAILS.SHOW_THUMBNAILS`: Set to false to not show member thumbnails (useful to remove spurious controls if pictures not in file).
 * `PEOPLE.THUMBNAILS.SHOW_CHECKBOX`: Set to false to hide "Show thumbnails" checkbox.
 * `PEOPLE.THUMBNAILS.CHECKBOX_LABEL`: Label for "Show thumbnails" checkbox.
+* `PEOPLE.THUMBNAILS.DEFAULT_IMAGE`: Set to default thumbnail for participants with no photo.
+Can be filename of image in public directory, or external URL.
+Leave blank for no default thumbnail.
 * `PEOPLE.SORT.SHOW_CHECKBOX`: Set to false to hide "Sort by full name" checkbox.
 Useful if your data only contains "name for publications".
 * `PEOPLE.SORT.CHECKBOX_LABEL`: Label for "Sort by full name" checkbox.
 * `PEOPLE.SEARCH.SHOW_SEARCH`: Set to false to hide "people" search box.